glassfish/docker/avatar/README.md

 1. Checkout the GitHub glassfish/docker repository

-        git checkout git@github.com:glassfish/docker.git
+        git checkout git@github.com:glassfish/dockerfiles.git

 2. Execute the build script

-        build.sh
+        avatar/build.sh

-## Booting up GlassFish on Docker
+## Booting up Avatar on GlassFish with Docker

 Along with the Dockerfile, one script is also provided to help you run GlassFish easily.

- * dockGlassFish.sh
+ * dockAvatar.sh

-To boot GlassFish, execute

-    dockGlassFish.sh

-This script will automagically start default **domain1** and bind ports 4848 and 8080 to the host server.
+This script will automagically start default **domain1**.
+Add argument **-attach** to bind ports 4848 and 8080 to the host server.
 Log will be supressed, and the container will be daemonized.
-If you want to run GlassFish with ports binded to host, with log files on STDOUT, run the following command:
+If you want to run GlassFish with ports binded to host and logs printed on STDOUT, run the following command:

-    docker run -ti -p 4848:4848 -p 8080:8080 oracle/weblogic /opt/glassfish4/bin/asadmin start-domain && tail -f /opt/glassfish4/glassfish/domains/domain1/logs/server.log
+    docker run -ti -p 4848:4848 -p 8080:8080 glassfish/avatar /opt/glassfish/glassfish4/bin/asadmin start-domain --verbose=true

+## Sample Avatar Application

+A sample Avatar application is deployed.
+Go to http://dockercontainer-ip-address:8080/hello.
+The source code is located at /opt/glassfish/glassfish4/glassfish/bin/hello

 ## Deploying Java EE Applications

-You can use the GlassFish Maven Plugin or the WLST (WebLogic Scripting Tool) to deploy applications to the remote servers running on Docker containers.
+You can use the GlassFish Maven Plugin or Web Console to deploy applications to the remote servers running on Docker containers.

 ## Dockerfile Source
-All source is on the [glassfish/docker GitHub repository](https://github.com/glassfish/docker).
+All source is on the [glassfish/dockerfiles GitHub repository](https://github.com/glassfish/dockerfiles).

-If you find any issues, please report through the [GitHub Issues page](https://github.com/glassfish/docker/issues).
+If you find any issues, please report through the [GitHub Issues page](https://github.com/glassfish/dockerfiles/issues).

 ## License
-For the scripts and files hosted in the GitHub [glassfish/docker](https://github.com/glassfish/docker/) repository required to build the Docker image are, unless otherwise noted, released under the Common Development and Distribution License (CDDL) 1.0 and GNU Public License 2.0 licenses.
+For the scripts and files hosted in the GitHub [glassfish/dockerfiles](https://github.com/glassfish/dockerfiles/) repository required to build the Docker image are, unless otherwise noted, released under the Common Development and Distribution License (CDDL) 1.0 and GNU Public License 2.0 licenses.